What's It Like To Be Neil Patrick Harris? He Gives You Options

 HARRIS: (Singing) Somebody hold me too close.
 Somebody hurt me too deep.
 Somebody sit in my chair and ruin my sleep and make me aware of being alive, being alive.
 Somebody need me too much.
 Somebody know me too well.
 Somebody pull me up short and put me through hell and give me support for being alive.
 Make me alive.
 Make me alive.
 Make me confused.
 Mock me with praise.
 Let me be used.
 Vary my days.
 But alone is alone, not alive.
 Somebody crowd me with love.
 Somebody force me to care.
 Somebody make me come through.
 I'll always be there as frightened as you to help us survive being alive, being alive, being alive.

 GROSS: That was Neil Patrick Harris and the New York Philharmonic concert production of "Company."
-Our interview was recorded in 2014 after the publication of his memoir, "Choose Your Own Autobiography."
+Neil Patrick Harris has a new memoir called "Choose Your Own Autobiography."

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.